izhangzhihao/intellij-rainbow-brackets/README.md

 ## Use color generator

-I didn't like the build-in colors, I want some new color but does want to try out and pick colors.
+If you didn't like the build-in colors, or want some new color but don't want to try out and pick colors.
 Please use color generator.

 <kbd>Settings/Preferences</kbd> > <kbd>Other Settings</kbd> > <kbd>Rainbow Brackets</kbd> > <kbd>Use color generator</kbd>

 If you turn on this option, we will auto generate some colors for you.

+### Advanced options of color generator

 If you need more control, you can decide the options of color generator by edit [the config file](#config-file-path),